margaretlindeman/eps135-oceanobs/nov_01/01_itp_assigment.md

     * date of last profile
     * depth range

 2. Create a Jupyter notebook for this assignment.
-Here are the packages you will probably need to import:

-    `import xarray as xr
-    import matplotlib.pyplot as plt
-    import matplotlib.dates as mdates
-    import numpy as np
-    import gsw`

-    `# we haven't used cartopy before in this course.
-There is some example code in Github showing you how to make a simple basemap using this package. import cartopy.crs as crs
-    import cartopy.feature as cfeature`
+See `map_plot_example.ipynb` for suggested packages to import.

 3. Use xarray to load the netcdf file with your dataset.